-- Start by just sitting next to the mouse's cage to acclimate them to your presence.
+- Start by just sitting next to the mouse's cage to acclimate it to your presence.

-- Offer a treat (i.e. sunflower seeds, small pieces of nuts or raisins) when your mouse approaches the cage bars.
-Keep doing this until they readily come to the cage bars when they see you.
+- Offer a treat (e.g., sunflower seeds, small pieces of nuts, or raisins) when your mouse approaches the cage bars.
+Keep doing this until it readily comes to the cage bars when it sees you.

 - Once your mouse is comfortable taking treats from your hand through the bars of the cage, offer treats through an open cage door.

-- Once your mouse happily takes treats from your hand place a treat on your open hand to entice them to step up onto your hand to retrieve the treat.
+- Once your mouse readily takes treats from your hand place a treat on your open hand to entice it to step up onto your hand to retrieve the treat.

-- Once it voluntarily touches your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.
+- When it voluntarily touches your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.

-- When your mouse is comfortable climbing onto your hand, try gently scratching the sides and back of their heads (imitating natural grooming behavior).
+- When your mouse is comfortable climbing onto your hand, try gently scratching the sides and back of its head (imitating natural grooming behavior).